ronanyeah/learn-aws/README.md

-7 as it runs, set up an s3 bucket explain cors etc also put bucket name in env file
-(wouldn't surprise me if there is a native way to do this)
+7 as it runs, set up an s3 bucket explain cors etc also put bucket name in env file and in eb env vars (wouldn't surprise me if there is a native way to do this)

+8 add anywhere access to rds database

+9 add db envs and look at db in workbench

+10 run server

+11 upload some files and look at their permissions

+12 eb init, choose ireland, choose aplcation. remind them this is their eb permissions at work see how gitignore changes

 eb deploy docs -
 http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-deploy.html